commercelayer/commercelayer-cli-plugin-resources/README.md

   --save-args=<value>            save command data to file for future use

 DOCUMENTATION FLAGS
-  -D, --doc            show the CLI command in a specific language -l, --lang=<option>  show the CLI command in the specified language syntax
+  -l, --lang=<option>  show the CLI command in the specified language syntax
                        <options: curl|node>
-  --curl               show the equivalent cURL command of the CLI command --node               show the equivalent Node SDK source code of the CLI command
+  --curl               show the equivalent cURL command of the CLI command --doc                show the CLI command in a specific language --node               show the equivalent Node SDK source code of the CLI command

 DESCRIPTION